rawxbee/neopets-scripts/README.md

 (yes I'm poor what about it 💁‍♂️)

 # neoboard-big-pets.js
 *This is an edit of the BigPet.user.js script made by Harvey.
-The original can be found at https://github.com/Blathers/neopets-user-scripts if you would prefer to use to the original*
+The original can be found at https://github.com/Blathers/neopets-user-scripts if you would prefer to use to the it*

 Makes all pets on the neoboards larger and of higher quality, rearrannges user info/avatar and tries to better align the contents of the post for the larger white space.